September 19, 2022

 We did this at Mode, and these dashboards drove stronger alignment across teams, provided fast signals when there was a downturn, and created a much more data-driven culture.
 Designed to be useful and visible to everyone in the organization, our data team collaborated with stakeholders to identify metrics that would help everyone see where the business was at.

-In this article, we’ll walk through the benefits of these company-wide accessible dashboards, how you can build them for your own company, and how to socialize them within your organization.
+In this article, we’ll walk through the benefits of these company-wide dashboards, how to design yours, and how to socialize them within your organization.

 This is a written adaptation of a webinar led by Mode’s data team.